Roger Abdelmassih: Arrest

 After being sought by the Brazilian police for more than three years, Roger Abdelmassih was arrested by federal police on the afternoon of Tuesday, 19 August 2014, at 13:25 in Asunción, the capital of Paraguay, near the school where the couple's children were enrolled.
 The following day he was returned to Brazil, and immediately imprisoned in the Penitentiary II Tremembé.

 Abdelmassih's lawyers declined to comment on his arrest.
 A statement issued by former Minister of Justice Márcio Thomaz Bastos and José Luis Oliveira Lima stated that they were still awaiting the outcome of an appeal to the Court of Justice of São Paulo against the initial conviction.
 Even though Abdelmassih has fled, the lawyers can still appeal to the higher courts in Brasília.
 The São Paulo State Prosecutor also appealed to increase the penalty, which totals 278 years in prison.
 Brazilian law forbids imprisonment to exceed 30 years.

 Popular culture

+Episode 8 of Season 7 of the series Investigação Criminal (available on Prime Video and Claro TV), which depicts the case of the former doctor, was released on April 8, 2018.

-Rede Globo's series Assédio, based on the book A Clínica – A Farsa e os Crimes de Roger Abdelmassih by Vicente Vilardaga, was released on 21 September 2018.
+TV Globo's series Assédio, based on the book A Clínica – A Farsa e os Crimes de Roger Abdelmassih by Vicente Vilardaga, was released on 21 September 2018, the former doctor is played by Antônio Calloni.

+The Globoplay documentary Assédio.Doc was released on April 30, 2019.

+The documentary miniseries Abdelmassih: Do Milagre ao Crime was released on July 9, 2022, on HBO Max and Prime Video.

+The Prime Video's series Tremembé, based on the book Tremembé: O Presídio dos Famosos by Ullisses Campbell, was released on October 31, 2025, the former doctor is played by Anselmo Vasconcelos.